Gealber/challenge/README.md

 flask run
 ```

-> Mac, sorry never seen one but I think with the `run.sh` script you will be ok.
+> Mac, sorry never seen one 😬 but I think with the `run.sh` script you will be ok.

-# Any doc boy?
+# Any doc boy?📑

 Yeap that's covered also, check out `openapi.json` or `openapi.yaml`.

 # What about tests?

-Well I try to follow the TDD(Test Driven Development) methodology, so I make the tests at first and then
+Well I tried to follow the TDD(Test Driven Development) methodology, so I make the tests at first and then
 try it to make it pass with my code.
 The tests on this project are very simple, given that is a simple API.
 Anyway to run the tests just do this: